huggingface/diffusers/docs/source/en/api/pipelines/pia.md

 ## Available checkpoints

-Motion Adapter checkpoints for PIA can be found under []().
+Motion Adapter checkpoints for PIA can be found under the [OpenMMLab org](https://huggingface.co/openmmlab/PIA-condition-adapter).
 These checkpoints are meant to work with any model based on Stable Diffusion 1.5

 ## Usage example